-Apart from implementing these exercises, as we all know when our body feels good, we feel good.
-In a way your posture is a mirror which reflects your thoughts.
+Apart from implementing these exercises with absolute balance, as we all know when our body feels good, we feel good.
+In a way, your posture is a mirror which reflects your thoughts and presence.
 Think about the first impression of a person who enters a room slouching.
-You may perceive this person to lack energy, be lazy or feel unwell in some way.
+You may perceive this person to lack energy, be lazy or feel unwell in some way or another.

-Your body and your thoughts are directly proportional to each other.
-One of them can improve the other one.
-Think about positive things, be self-confident, motivated and hopeful, know more about body language, and then you will see the results.
+Your body and your thoughts are directly proportional to each other (or are at least or perceived to be so by everyone around you).
+One of these things can improve the other one.
+Think about positive things, be self-confident, become motivated and hopeful, know more about body language, and you will see good results.

-Be sure to correct any postural issues before training more, and to keep aware of your posture.
-This way you can continue to lift harder and become stronger, and build muscle.
+Be sure to correct any postural issues before training more and keep well aware of your posture.
+This way you can continue to lift harder and become stronger and build muscle.

-The BBC (British Broadcasting Corporation) chose Rolandas as an expert voice in 2015, in a documentary investigation about the dangers of anabolic steroids.
-Rolandas brings a wealth of experience and in-depth knowledge to his work, and he loves helping his clients to achieve the body that they desire.
+The BBC (British Broadcasting Corporation) chose Rolandas as an expert voice in 2015; in a documentary investigation about the dangers of anabolic steroids.
+Rolandas brings a wealth of experience and in-depth knowledge to his work and he loves helping his clients to achieve the bodies that they desire.

 If you wish to work with a great personal trainer, be sure to contact Rolandas for a free consultation at http://www.personaltraining4u.net